National Disability Employment Awareness Month takes place each October to celebrate the contributions of America's workers with disabilities.

 - With direct deposit, a paycheck or other recurring electronic payment can be automatically deposited into an ABLEnow account.

 - Employer contributions in an ABLEnow account are disregarded as an asset when determining eligibility for certain means-tested benefits programs, such as Medicaid and Supplemental Security Income (SSI).
-However, the contribution is taxable income and will be reflected on the employee’s W-2 and income may affect certain benefits.
+However, the contribution is taxable income on the employee’s W-2 and income may affect certain benefits.

 Learn how to participate in National Disability Employment Awareness Month by exploring the resources on the campaign website, managed by the U.S. Department of Labor’s Office of Disability Employment Policy.